Coombe Hill Woodland Walk

 The path running between Low Scrubs and Dunsmore is known as Birdcage Walk.
 It was used by the villagers of Dunsmore to collect wood fuel from Low Scrubs.
 The cast-iron deer fence that runs parallel to much of the Walk was constructed in Wendover in 1902.

+Turn right on the road in the direction signed to Kimble and Princes Risborough, passing the pond on your left.
 Cross the road here and join a footpath by a sign that heads diagonally left uphill through Fugsdon Wood.
 (In April 2019, due to logging work, the footpath sign had been twisted to point down the metalled track.
 However you can still see and follow the diagonal footpath across the disturbed area.)
 Follow occasional yellow markers on trees.
 The path levels out and bends right.
 Now continue in broadly same direction on the flat, ignoring any crossing paths.
 The woodland you first pass through is mostly mixed, dense and young but eventually you enter an area with the towering beech trees of Linton’s Wood.
 You come to a T-junction of paths.

 The isolated village of Dunsmore is thought to have originated as a stopping point on a medieval packhorse route.
 One reason for stopping here would have been the dew ponds that could be dug into the layer of clay-with-flints that caps the chalk, thereby providing a year-round source of water.